wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 This helps apply business rules and determine if the document requires manual validation.

-The Document Automation Validator is a placeholder where you can add the business logic that you'd like to apply to the data.
+This flow is a placeholder where you can add the business logic that you'd like to apply to the data.
 For example, you could ask for manual validation if one of the data fields hasn't been extracted or if the confidence level is below 80%; or you could auto approve the data when the \$ amount is below a certain value, while sending the others for manual approval.

 This flow is not configured with any rules by default and sends all documents for manual review.

-This flow does the following:
+The "Document Automation Validator" does the following:

   - It is triggered after a document has been processed and extracted data stored in Dataverse, when it is in the "validating data" state.